DreamingDevs/Session-Management-in-Azure-Webroles-using-Azure-Cache-Service/README.md

 Please follow below description of the project -

 1. We create a Azure Cache Service in Azure Management Portal.
 Then we install Azure Cache nuget on the solution.
-2. As a next step, enable Custom Session Provider in Web.Config file.
+2. As a next step, enable Custom Session Provider based on Azure Cache Service in Web.Config file.
 2. Next we create TWO Pages - Home and Detail.
 3. On Home page we have a TextBox to enter the name of the person visiting our site.
 Then we store the same name in the Session object.